Cookie Management

 → Source: Auris AI [my translation]

-Thus, For effective SEO optimization of a multilingual website it is recommended to use server-side solutions, which provide search engines with access to translated content.
+Thus, for effective SEO optimization of a multilingual website it is recommended to use server-side solutions, which provide search engines with access to translated content.

 🚀 Claude — Best Translation Quality